-2.1.
-Ensuring Confidentiality
+125 2.1 Ensuring Confidentiality

-- Perhaps the most important aspect of ensuring privacy to parties in a SAML-enabled transaction - is the ability to carry out the transaction with a guarantee of confidentiality.
-In other words, can - the information in an assertion be conveyed from the issuer to the intended audience, and only - the intended audience, without making it accessible to any other parties?
+Perhaps the most important aspect of ensuring privacy to parties in a SAML-enabled transaction is the ability to carry out the transaction with a guarantee of confidentiality.
+In other words, can the information in an assertion be conveyed from the issuer to the intended audience, and only the intended audience, without making it accessible to any other parties?

-- 124 It is technically possible to convey information confidentially (a discussion of common methods - for providing confidentiality occurs in the Security portion of the document in Section 4.2) and - all parties to SAML-enabled transactions should analyze each of their steps in the interaction to - ensure that they are taking the appropriate steps to ensure that information that should be kept - 128 confidential is actually being kept so. - 129 It should also be noted that simply obscuring the contents of assertions may not be adequate - protection of privacy.
-There are many cases where just the availability of the information that a - given user (or IP address) was accessing a given service may constitute a breach of privacy (for - example, an the information that a user accessed a medical testing facility for an assertion may - be enough to breach privacy without knowing the contents of the assertion).
-Partial solutions to - these problems can be provided by various techniques for anonymous interaction, outlined - below.
+130 It is technically possible to convey information confidentially (a discussion of common methods for providing confidentiality occurs in the Security portion of the document in Section 4.2) and all parties to

+SAML-enabled transactions should analyze each of their steps in the interaction to ensure that they are taking the appropriate steps to ensure that information that should be kept confidential is actually being kept so.

+135 It should also be noted that simply obscuring the contents of assertions may not be adequate protection address) was accessing a given service may constitute a breach of privacy (for example, an the information that a user accessed a medical testing facility for an assertion may be enough to breach privacy without knowing the contents of the assertion).
+Partial solutions to these problems can be